cmajor-lang/cmajor/docs/Cmaj Patch Format.md

   - Here, the UI code will end up with some hardcoded endpoint IDs, and is mostly concerned with initiating, and reacting to, changes of input endpoints, and additionally reacting to output events.
 Information from endpoint annotations may be used for various bits of UI logic, such as limiting the input range on the client side
 - Generic UI for use with multiple patches
   - i.e something like the default patch player UI, where controls are programatically laid out using type and annotation information
-  - Here, much more is done in the `onPatchStatusChanged` callback, typically including tearing down the whole UI and starting again using the various bits of information about the patch (e.g.the title from the manifest, input endpoint annotations, etc) to decide what to render
+  - Here, much more is done in the `onPatchStatusChanged` callback, typically including tearing down the whole UI and starting again using the various bits of information about the patch (e.g. the title from the manifest, input endpoint annotations, etc) to decide what to render

 Regardless of the specific use case, the app will typically instantiate a `PatchConnection` early in its bootstrapping, setup callbacks for manipulating UI state when aspects of the patch change, and then request the initial state from the runtime. i.e: